Online Doctorate in (Clinical) Psychology – PhD Programs

 As a subfield, clinical psychology is the study and practice of providing comprehensive mental and behavioral healthcare to individuals, families, and groups from all backgrounds.
 Although those pursuing a doctorate in clinical psychology may choose to specialize in a certain disorder (e.g., addiction) or population (e.g., veterans), clinical psychology PhDs are often generalist degrees that provide a breadth of knowledge and a wide range of treatment options for a diverse client base.

-According to the Bureau for Labor Statistics (BLS 2022), the job outlook for practicing psychologists between 2021 and 2031 is good.
-The BLS predicts that openings in the occupation will grow 6 percent in that decade, adding 11,300 new jobs for a total of 192,900 positions nationwide.
-This growth rate is nearly on par with the national growth rate for all occupations during that time period, which is an estimated 5 percent.
-Increasing needs for aging populations, trauma survivors, war veterans, and those with developmental disorders are all cited as reasons for the positive job growth.
-Also, many psychologists are expected to retire in the next decade, driving the demand for newly qualified psychologists to replace them.
+According to the Bureau for Labor Statistics (BLS 2024), the job outlook for practicing psychologists between 2023 and 2033 is strong.
+The BLS predicts that openings in the occupation will grow 7 percent in that decade, adding approximately 14,000 new jobs for a total of 221,600 positions projected for 2033 nationwide.
+This growth rate is faster than the average national growth rate for all occupations during that time period, which is an estimated 4 percent.
+Many openings are expected to come from replacing workers transferring to other occupations or retiring, along with a continued demand for psychological services in schools, hospitals, mental health centers, and social service agencies.
+BLS notes the expected increase in school psychologists due to an increased awareness of the link between mental health and learning, while organizations will continue to employ industrial-organizational psychologists to help select and retain employees, implement trainings, and improve office morale.

-Those interested in joining the corps of mental health professionals who heal and foster human thriving through practice or research will have plenty of choices when looking for hybrid, online, and on-campus doctorate programs in clinical psychology that award PhDs, and some options for 100 percent online programs.
+Those interested in joining the corps of mental health professionals who heal and foster human thriving through practice or research will find they have plenty of choices when looking for hybrid online/on-campus doctorate programs in clinical psychology that award PhDs, and some options for 100 percent online programs.

 This comprehensive guide to online doctorates in clinical psychology that confer a PhD discusses the difference between a PsyD and PhD, and common admissions requirements and courses in clinical psychology PhD programs.
 This guide also introduces prospective students to accreditation standards, features hybrid and online PhD in clinical psychology programs, distinguished online professors, and possible career pathways for those graduating with a PhD in clinical psychology.